alicolville/Weight-Tracker/readme.txt

 * Bug fix: Delete all cache if admin delete's all data.
 * Bug fix: BMR now cached on a user by user basis correctly.
 * Bug fix: User data tables, difference in weight field now displays correct difference.
+* Bug fix: Stats database table is also cleared when all user data has been deleted.
+* Bug fix: When all user data has been removed, cache is now cleared.

 = 7.6.2 =